velatech/vela-ussd-android/README.md

 ```

 ### Usage
-Foollow the instrcution below to configure Vela OBA Offline SDK once you have installed.
+Foollow the instrcution below to configure Vela OBA Offline SDK once you have installed it.

-#### Initiliaze
+#### Initialize
 For this step, you will need to set your `encrption key` and `Base UUSD code`
 In your Application onCreate() method, initiliase the SDK as shown below: